'Transforming Middlemarch' data export

 If you'd like to attribute this work in your own work, here is a suggested form of the citation that gives credit where it is due:

 '"Transforming Middlemarch", compiled and edited with original notes and commentaries by Justin Smith, Gabriel Egan, Anna Blackwell, Lucy Hobbs, Natalie Hayton, 2023.
-Funded by the Arts and Humanities Research Council (grant AH/V015575/1) and De Montfort University in partnership with the British Library.'
+Funded by the Arts and Humanities Research Council (grant AH/V015575/1) and De Montfort University in partnership with the British Library and the University of Nottingham.'